sourcegraph/tf-k8s-configs/README.md

 ### Deploy a Kubernetes Cluster

+To use these terraform configurations, you'll need to install [`terraform`](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) on your local machine.

-Pick the platform you want to deploy your cluster to, and follow the instructions in the README of the corresponding directory.
+Next, pick the platform you want to deploy your cluster to, and follow the instructions in the README of the corresponding directory.

 ## Managing Your Cluster with Kubectl
 Follow these steps after you've deployed your cluster to AWS or GCP.